stefnba/postgresql-docker-starter/README.md

 To come.

-All of the above permissions are DEFAULT PRIVILEGES, meaning that they apply per default to all items within the specified schema.
+All of the above permissions are DEFAULT PRIVILEGES, meaning that they apply per default to all future items that are created going forward.

 # Setup